fishaudio/fish-speech/README.md

 8. **Deploy-Friendly:** Easily set up an inference server with native support for Linux, Windows and MacOS, minimizing speed loss.

 ## Disclaimer
-This codebase and all models are released under CC-BY-NC-SA-4.0 License.
-Please refer to [LICENSE](LICENSE) for more details. <br>
 We do not hold any responsibility for any illegal usage of the codebase.
 Please refer to your local laws about DMCA and other related laws.

 ## Online Demo